 - Scientific Name: Macropus Protemnodon

-Lifespan: They can live for about 12 years and some in captivity have been known to live for 16 to 17 years.
+- Lifespan: About 12 years, and some have been known to live for up to 17 years

 Wallaby Behavior and Temperament